-Many-a-person in this world has utilized unsavory tactics for making some fast cash.
-While it might bring some temporary success, those practices usually catch up to you at some point.
+Many people have utilized unsavory tactics to make some fast cash.
+While it might bring temporary success, those practices usually catch up to you at some point.
 It can also hurt others in the process.
-If you’re running your own design business and want long-term success, abiding by a code of ethics is the best way to go (and the right thing to do).
+If you’re running your own design business and want long-term success, following a code of ethics is the best way to go (and the right thing to do).

 Charges a Fair Price for Services

-Designers often charge according to their own specific formula.
-Some price their services by the hour, others on a per-project basis and then there are those of us who use a combination of both.
+Designers often charge according to their specific formula.
+Some price their services by the hour, others on a per-project basis, and some use a combination of both.
 In other words, we all do our own thing.

-So, it’s natural that there could be a significant difference between designers when pricing the same exact project.
-But what can give a designer a bad name is charging an exorbitant fee when compared to the level of service they’re providing.
+So, it’s understandable that there could be a significant difference between designers when pricing the same project.
+But what can give a designer a bad name is charging an exorbitant fee compared to the level of service they’re providing.

 One example of this would be using a readymade template with very little in the way of customization and then charging as if it were a completely original design.
-Or it could be in massively inflating the hours spent on a project in order to charge a higher fee.
+Or it could be massively inflating the hours spent on a project to charge a higher fee.

 Avoids Pushing Unnecessary Features